Key Indices: Kp A F10.7 X-ray VOACAP Predictor What does this mean to me?

 Band group Rating Why

-10–12–15 m good High solar flux with quiet geomagnetic conditions.
+10–12–15 m poor Low solar flux and/or elevated geomagnetic activity.

 17–20 m good Mid bands often remain workable unless storms are strong.